Guidance on FIFRA 24(c) Registrations

 - other uses of the same product, or of a product with a similar composition, have had registration denied, disapproved, suspended, or canceled by the Administrator.

-4. If the state does not respond within 14 days, the FEPU prepares a written response to the applicant, and a courtesy copy to the registrant, stating that the Agency was not properly notified of the state registration, and therefore, without the requested information, "EPA considers this registration to have been invalid as issued."
+If the state does not respond within 14 days, the Agency may prepare a written response to the applicant, and a courtesy copy to the registrant, stating that the Agency was not properly notified of the state registration, and therefore, without the requested information, "EPA considers this registration to have been invalid as issued."
 The 24(c) registration will not be valid as of the date EPA issues this letter.
-The Information Services Branch (ISB) Chief signs the letter, which, with associated materials, is returned to the state via certified mail.

 - If the EPA Form 8570-25 indicates in block 2 ("Product Is"), that the cited EPA Registration Number is a supplemental distributor registration, i.e., the Reg.
-No. is a three part number such as XXX-XX-XXX, the PM notifies the state that the 24(c) is invalid as issued.
+No. is a three-part number such as XXX-XX-XXX, EPA notifies the state that the 24(c) is invalid as issued.
 The 24(c) must be issued based on the §3 registration of the product on which the distributor registration is based (see issues 17 & 29).

 - If data/studies are submitted in support of a 24(c) application, the following applies:

-- When full studies are submitted in support of a 24(c) application, they must comply with Pesticide Regulation Notice 86-5 format (PR Notice).
-Studies that pass the PR Notice 86-5 screen will be entered into the Agency maintained collection of documents of regulatory significance called the Pesticide Document Management System (PDMS); and archived onto microfiche.
+- When full studies are submitted in support of a 24(c) application, they must comply with Pesticide Regulation Notice 11-3 format (PR Notice).
+Studies that pass the PR Notice 11-3 screen will be entered into the Agency-maintained collection of documents.

-- When data are submitted that do not constitute a formal study or are embedded in correspondence, compliance with PR Notice 86-5 format is not a requirement.
-The data will be retained in the 24(c) file and will not be added to the PDMS collection.
+- When data are submitted that do not constitute a formal study or are embedded in correspondence, compliance with PR Notice 11-3 format is not a requirement.
+The data will be retained in the 24(c) file.

-- If it is determined that a disapproval is likely, the product manager (PM) will issue a Notice of Intent to Disapprove the state Registration which will provide the reasons for disapproval.
+- If it is determined that a disapproval is likely, EPA will issue a Notice of Intent to Disapprove the State Registration that will provide the reasons for disapproval.
 This notice will generally require the state to respond within 10 days of receipt of the notice and will invite the state to consult with the appropriate Agency designee [see 40 CFR 162.154(a)(2)].
-The state applicant may request, within 10 days of receipt of this notice, that the PM Team consult with appropriate state officials prior to the final decision on disapproval.
+The state applicant may request, within 10 days of receipt of this notice, that EPA consult with appropriate state officials prior to the final decision on disapproval.

 - If an application falls under a general disapproval, disapproval must occur within a 90-day review period and prior to disapproval, the state shall be notified, in writing, of the Agency's intent to disapprove, and the reasons for disapproval.